 Here’s what it looks like:

-Step 2: Determine the best time to sell
+3. Determine the best time to sell your house

 Supply is the number of homes for sale, and demand is the number of buyers.

-You can get an analysis from a real estate agent that compares the current inventory (number of properties for sale) to the previous month.
+Get an analysis from your real estate agent that compares the current inventory (number of homes for sale) to the previous month in your local market.

-This will give you insight into how many houses are currently for sale in your area and how fast they’re selling.
+This is known as an inventory analysis and will give you insight into how many houses are currently for sale in your area and how fast they’re selling.

 You calculate this data point by taking the number of homes for sale in any given area and dividing it by the number of houses sold in the last month.

-For example, let’s say there are 500 homes currently on the market and 100 properties have sold over the last month.
+- Let’s say there are 500 homes currently on the market and 100 have sold over the last 30 days.

-You can also reverse the calculation to figure out the absorption rate.
+This calculation can also be reversed to figure out the absorption rate.